The Building of Asgard’s Wall – Myth 3

 Asgard, in Norse mythology, is one of the nine worlds and the homeland of the Aesir, the race of warrior gods.
 Located on the highest level of the Norse universe, it is surrounded by a high wall of closely fitted stone block

-The walls surrounding Asgard were built by Blast (or Hrimthurs), who asked in payment the hand of Freya plus the sun and the moon.
+The walls surrounding Asgard were built by Blast (or Hrimthurs), who asked in payment the hand of Freyja plus the sun and the moon.
 Odin agreed providing the walls be complete in six months.
 Hrimthurs had a magic horse, named Svadilfari, who helped him in his work.
 To Odin’s (and the other gods, especially Freya’s) horror, with but a few days left, Blast was almost finished.
 Loki, the trickster, turned himself into a mare and beguiled the stallion Svadilfari away.
 The job was not completed in time and no payment was given.

 Also found on this level are the worlds of Alfheim and Vanaheim as well as Valhalla, an immense hall where warriors slain in battle await the final conflict.